-Water System Information - If you would like to know more about this report, please contact Irv Lupee at (608) 348-9741 ext.
-2248.
+Water System Information

+If you would like to know more about the information contained in this report, please contact Irv Lupee at (608) 348-9741 ext: 2248.

-Opportunity for input on decisions affecting your water quality - Water & Sewer Commission meets on the Second Wednesday of every month at 4:00 p.m. in the Common Council Chambers at City hall 75 N. Bonson St. Platteville, WI 53818
+Opportunity for input on decisions affecting your water quality

+Water & Sewer Commission meets on the Second Wednesday of every month at 4:00 p.m. in the Common Council Chambers at City hall 75 N. Bonson St. Platteville, WI 53818

+Health Information

-Health Information - Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune systems disorders, some elderly, and infants can be particularly at risk from infections.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune systems disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants, as well as contaminants and potential health effects are available from the Environmental Protection Agency's safe drinking water hotline (800-426-4791).
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Environmental Protection Agency's safe drinking water hotline (800-426-4791).